Almond Cakes “to go” with Quinoa and Cranberry

 In a medium bowl whisk together the flours, baking powder and soda, salt and Xanthan gum.

-In a large bowl using an electric mixer on low, whisk together pumpkin, sugar, maple syrup, eggs, and extracts until mixture is light and frothy.
+In a large bowl using an electric mixer on low, whisk together pumpkin, date paste, eggs, and extracts until mixture is light and frothy.
 Slowly drizzle in olive oil while mixing.
 Beat in flour mixture 1/2 cup at a time.
 With a spatula, stir in cooked quinoa, oats, and cranberries.
 Using a 2 tablespoon scoop, spoon portions onto parchment-lined cookie sheet.
 Gently press slice almonds into tops of cookies.

 Bake to-go cakes for 15-20 minutes, or until cookies spring back to the touch.
 Place cakes on cookie rack to cool.